julianmontague/json-to-cad_skyreal-vr/README.md

 This project was meant to convert BackToCAD.json files exported from [SkyReal VR][skyreal-vr] to a neutral 3D CAD format.
 It is not, and was never, created nor endorsed by SkyReal.

-This project was created by Julian Montague for an internship with DigiCat at [ÅKP][åkp].
+These programs were created by Julian Montague for an internship with DigiCat at [ÅKP][åkp].
 The use case was to create [designs][skyreal-design] in SkyReal VR and import them into 3D CAD software not supported by SkyReal.

 ## Status